 Why Safe Schools?

-Safe and inclusive schools benefit all students and are key to students delivering their full potential.
+Safe and inclusive schools benefit all students and are key to students reaching their full potential.

-The third national study on the sexual health and wellbeing of same sex attracted and gender questioning young people found that:
+The third national study on the health and wellbeing of LGBTI young people found that:

 - 61 per cent of LGBTI young people report experiencing verbal homophobic abuse